Gardening Answers Knowledgebase

 So I think as long as you harvest your fruit, and don't let fruit ripen and drop into the bed, you can allow runners to produce new plants and they should be the same varieties as their parents.
 That being said, it's usually good to replace strawberry plants after a few years, just to keep disease problems down (the RHS link above says to replace every 3 years or so).

 I've had good luck with Shuksan (June-bearing), and I think I may have grown Tristar (ever-bearing) before, too.
-Washington State University Extension has a guide entitled "Strawberry Cultivars for Western Oregon and Washington" which recommends these varieties and several others.
-Here is information from Oregon State University about growing strawberries.
+Oregon State University Extension has a guide entitled "Strawberry Cultivars for Western Oregon and Washington" which recommends these varieties and several others..

 There are many more varieties listed in the Sunset Western Garden Book of Edibles (2010).
 If you are looking for sources, you might try your favorite local nurseries, but also mail order nurseries like Raintree, Cloud Mountain Farm, and Burnt Ridge.
 The Northwest Flower and Garden Show in February often has vendors selling strawberry plants.